di/talks/2019/_proposals/modernlocaldev.md

 If you've ever created a new software project from scratch, you've probably struggled with the "n+1" problem, or "it works on my machine, now can we make it work on yours?".
 Between Python versions, local dependencies, different package installers, different platforms, and more, the likelihood that we can quickly set up a development environment and move on to productive work sometimes feels slim.

-In this talk, we'll take a look at common patterns for improving the local development environment for your Python package, enabling your new developers to get up and running fast, your current developers to write code and iterate faster, and to improve portability of your environment between developers and their respective platforms.
+In this talk, we'll take a look at common patterns for improving the local development environment for your Python project, enabling your new developers to get up and running fast, your current developers to write code and iterate faster, and to improve portability of your environment between developers and their respective platforms.
 We'll examine specific techniques, tools, and methodologies that will enable us to do this, and take a look at some prominent Python software projects to see what they can teach us.

 # Audience